 And then when they do get medical assistance, they’re not going to be able to understand anybody because they’ve got their masks on.
 I think the anxiety is huge.
 I think we weren’t very well prepared.

-I would be urging d/Deaf people to plan how they would contact people and how they would protect themselves.
+I would be urging deaf people to plan how they would contact people and how they would protect themselves.
 Maybe protecting themselves, but maybe thinking about how they contact their families, maybe remotely having to ask interpreters for help.

 I don’t think the government or the national public health authorities have really thought about a backup plan to help deaf people.
-They could think about remote video interpreting, perhaps, if a deaf person gets admitted to hospital.
+They cold think about remote video interpreting, perhaps, if a deaf person gets admitted to hospital.